Dunning-Hotopp-Lab/Riptide_analysis/README.md

 Requirements for installed packages are available in Supplementary Files.

 ## 1. supplementary_figures
-This folder contains Supplementary Figures reported in the manuscript, Figure S1 - S12
+This folder contains Supplementary Figures reported in the manuscript, Figure S1 - S14

 ## 2. supplementary_tables
-This folder contains Supplementary Tables reported in the manuscript, Table S1 - SX
+This folder contains Supplementary Tables reported in the manuscript, Table S1 - S13

 ## 3. scripts
 This folder contains six Rmd scripts used for data analysis:

-Riptide.FileS6: Read composition, mapping performance, and indel quantification
+Riptide.FileS1: Read composition, mapping performance, and indel quantification

-Riptide.FileS7: Read coverage histograms
+Riptide.FileS2: Read coverage histograms

-Riptide.FileS8: Sequencing depth across GC values

-Riptide.FileS9: Contamination Analysis
+Riptide.FileS3: Contamination analysis

-Riptide.FileS10: Visualizing breakpoints in E. coli genome assemblies
+Riptide.FileS4: Visualizing breakpoints in E. coli genome assemblies

-Riptide.FileS11: Metagenome analysis
+Riptide.FileS5: Metagenome analysis

 Sample input files are provided in sample_data_files.
 Input and output file paths are hard-coded in the scripts, change these to run the scripts on your local system.